+- 19. In order to know that we are achieving the strategic objectives and corporate priorities in the Corporate Plan, we set local performance targets.
+To ensure we meet these targets and objectives, we have one-year service plans, workplans and service targets, thus ensuring that a golden thread aligns the council's top-level objectives to the work of each individual.
+Separately, we report performance to Government in accordance with the single data list. - 20.
 We use a performance management system to monitor progress against the council's actions and targets.
 In the process of monitoring performance, we forecast year-end outcomes and undertake action planning to get measures back on track if they are below target.
 In addition, we review performance at the end of the year and use this to help set targets for the coming years.
-Where the council is not meeting targets, the responsible head of service discusses these on a monthly basis with their strategic director.
+Where the council is not meeting targets, the responsible head of service discusses these on a monthly basis with their strategic director. - 21.
 Our individual performance review scheme focuses on agreement of targets linked to service plans between managers and individuals.
-Throughout the year, staff have meetings with their managers to review progress and discuss and plan personal development in line with the council's objectives.

-As the council outsources a significant number of services, we have operated since 2002 a formal framework for monitoring the performance of contractors, and reporting these to a scrutiny committee.
+Throughout the year, staff have meetings with their managers to review progress and discuss and plan personal development in line with the council's objectives. - 22.
+As the council outsources a significant number of services, we have operated since 2002 a formal framework for monitoring the performance of major contractors, and reporting these to the scrutiny committee.